lorenzogirardi/kubernetes-postfix/README.md

 however now we will focus only on the generic configuration with some minimum requirements.

 Here some topic that you probably know:
+- TLS (add an encrypted connection in delivery)
 - Sender-Id (mostly used for microsoft ecosystem)
 - PTR record (used to check the corrispondence of a real smtp)
 - SPF record (used on TXT level to define an whitelist of "smtp allowed to ...")